I’ve had three people ask me how to sell (more) premium priced watches online.

 Most people don’t buy expensive watches regularly and therefore the purchase can feel stressful because they don’t really understand what they are buying or even understand the terminology of the trade.

-I think it’s useful to explain why it’s worth spending hundred pounds on a watch and the differences that exist between watches in a buyers guide.There are reasons why some people will be happy with a £10 watch from the market whilst others will pay hundreds, thousands, even tens of thousands on a wrist watch.
+I think it’s useful to explain why it’s worth spending hundred pounds on a watch and the differences that exist between watches in a buyers guide.There are reasons why some people will be happy with a £10 watch from their local market whilst others will be prepared to pay hundreds, thousands, even tens of thousands of pounds for a wrist watch.

 A number of websites try to guide the inexperienced buyer including: